 - A changed relationship does not equal a failed relationship.
 Going through a reset, doesn’t mean you have failed; it simply means you’re human.
 One of the biggest things about being in a relationship, is the allowance for us to be human and make mistakes.
 (Which leads us to the next point …)

 - People are not disposable.
-I know Beyoncé got us all thinking that people aren’t irreplaceable, but the truth of the matter is, that people can’t just be thrown away for just any little thing.
+I know Beyoncé got us all thinking that people are irreplaceable, but the truth of the matter is, that people can’t just be thrown away for just any little thing.
 My computer was still usable, and valuable, so it was worth fixing the problem, even though things are now different.
 People are the same.
 We can’t be quick to toss people out of our lives; just reset and salvage the relationship.

 - Relationships require maintenance.
 Relationships aren’t always smooth sailing, but they require tender, loving care.
 Just like your car, your home, or your computer, relationships need to be checked, and tightened up, if you want it to last for the long haul.

 © 2016 Derek J. Murphy Enterprises, and I AM KINGDOM Publishing, All Rights Reserved.